MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 A machine learning model has input and output features.
 This is how you pass information in and out of the model.
 You can load a LearningModel to discover what features it works with.
 Using both LearningModel::InputFeatures() and LearningModel::OutputFeatures() you can get back ILearningModelFeatureDescriptor's.
 These tell you what sort of types the model uses.

-Windows ML uses the ONNX interchange format and works wieth all of the feature types ONNX supports.
-Features are references by a string name ILearningModelFeatureDescriptor::Name.
+Windows ML uses the ONNX interchange format and works with all of the feature types ONNX supports.
+Features are referenced by a string name ILearningModelFeatureDescriptor::Name.

 You can bind values to them using that name with a LearningModelBinding.
 This is what you pass to LearningModelSession::Evaluate().
 We support the following types of features: